eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 > **Any sufficiently advanced technology is indistinguishable from magic.**
 > \- Arthur C. Clarke

 I have always been very fascinated with how the internet feels so abstract and is yet so real.
-How do Internet Service Providers like MTN, Airtel, GLO, etcetera (in Nigeria), give me access to the Internet over thin air, and I have to pay?
-Why do they even charge for it?
+How do network providers like MTN, Airtel, GLO, etcetera (in Nigeria), give me access to the Internet over thin air?
 How do my calls and SMS texts reach the intended person?
-These are questions I asked as I was growing up, but no one around me could answer back then.
+And more importantly why couldn't all of these be free?
+These were questions I asked as I was growing up.

-I eventually decided to find out these answers myself, and in doing so, I realized things were deeper and more complex than they seemed on the surface.
+I eventually decided to find out these answers myself, and in doing so, I realized things were bigger and not as simple as they seemed on the surface.

-At the end of this article, you should have an idea as to why internet access can't be free, at least, for the moment, and the role the tall giant masts we often see around, play in giving access to mobile internet, sending and receiving SMS and making cellular voice calls.
+At the end of this article, you should have an idea as to why internet access can't be free, at least for the moment, and the roles those tall giant masts we often see around play in giving us access to mobile internet, sending and receiving SMS and making cellular voice calls.

-Sit tight and stare closely as I show you this **MAGIC.**
+Sit tight and stare closely as I unravel this **MAGIC.**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680879370068/ab179b3c-0d63-4e7f-a7eb-c9e34db8acb2.gif align="center")

 ## A TRIP INTO CONNECTION

 The very first question that popped into my mind back then, was how the heck were calls able to go from one phone to another?
-They were the days I had fun playing Bounce and Snake Xenxia on these old phones.
-Unfortunately, google wasn't easily accessible then and even when I did get access to the search engine, I had more sinister(😈) things to do.
-Fast forward to some years back and I intentionally began to source answers, sharing what I found is happening now.
+These were the days I had fun playing Bounce and Snake Xenxia on these old phones.
+Unfortunately, Google wasn't easily accessible back then and even when I did get some access to the search engine, I had more sinister(😈) things to do and almost usually had forgotten.
+Fast forward to some years back and I intentionally began to find answers to these questions.
+This article is a testament to the fact that I eventually found those answers.

 ### Let's dissect a network mast

-A network mast is a tall structure, sometimes it might stand alone, something similar to the image that comes below or in some cases, a tall tree, a part of a tall building or just anything high enough that can carry communication components like a radio unit, antenna, and other equipment used in telecommunications, without obstruction, to both transmit and receive wireless signals.
-It's simply a structure put in place by Internet service providers, that can talk to our phones and other wireless devices and provide a network connection.
+A network mast is a tall structure, sometimes it might stand alone, in some cases it might be part of a tall tree, a tall building or just anything strong enough to carry communication components like a radio unit, antenna, or any other equipment used in telecommunications, and also it has to be tall enough to have minimum obstruction from buildings.
+All these so it can easily transmit and receive wireless signals from and to all devices than needs it.

+In other words, it's simply a structure put in place by network service providers, that talk to our phones and other wireless devices to create a network connection for sharing files and communication.

-In my search for information on network masts, I saw a detailed page from [Vodafone](https://www.vodafone.co.uk/) on network mast components.
-I will simply expand and summarise that in this section.
-I would also leave a reference to the main content at the end.
+In my search, one of the things I found was a detailed page from [Vodafone](https://www.vodafone.co.uk/network/network-improvements) on network mast components and what each did.
+Rather than re-invent any wheel, I would simply give a summary of that article here, before we continue on our learning journey.
+A reference to the article would also be attached below.

 ### What makes up a network mast